Ramblers bested by Bradley in NIT first round

 Almost… almost

-The team answered back almost immediately at the start of the second half, with Braden Norris knocking down a three to get the ball moving.
-The team improved their field goal shooting to an even 50 percent, but were unable to complete the comeback.
+The Ramblers answered back almost immediately at the start of the second half, with Braden Norris knocking down a three to get the ball moving.
+The team improved their field goal shooting to an even 50 percent, while shooting beyond the arc at a rate of 35 percent, a solid increase from nine percent in the first half.
+The Ramblers were able to get the deficit as close to two points but came up just short with the comeback.

 Bradley offense comes out hot